chi0tzp/PyVGGFace/README.md

 A [VGG-Face CNN descriptor](http://www.robots.ox.ac.uk/~vgg/software/vgg_face/) implemented in PyTorch.

-The VGG-Face CNN descriptors are computed using our  CNN implementation based on the VGG-Very-Deep-16 CNN architecture as  described in [1] and are evaluated on the Labeled Faces in the Wild [2] and the YouTube Faces  [3] dataset.
+The VGG-Face CNN descriptors are computed using the authors CNN implementation based on the VGG-Very-Deep-16 CNN architecture as  described in [1] and are evaluated on the Labeled Faces in the Wild [2] and the YouTube Faces  [3] datasets.
+The provided models can be used for non-commercial research purposes under  [Creative Commons Attribution License](http://creativecommons.org/licenses/by-nc/4.0/).